bionicbone/RollJam/README.md

 miso = 12
 clk = 13

+TODO -- Original Code is set up for FSK.
+I need ASK if I stand any chance of hacking my project

 **Good Reference Project, same code but not forked, wiring diagram pins are out of sync with their code.**
 [https://github.com/CR11CS/RollJam-315MHz-433MHz](https://github.com/CR11CS/RollJam-315MHz-433MHz)
 **From CR11CS Project**